A short Q&A

 The installation consists of a microphone connected to a noise gate,

-in such a way that when the microphone and loudspeaker begin to feed back
+arranged in such a way that when the microphone and loudspeaker begin

-the amplitude of the sound causes the noise gate to cut off the signal.
+to feed back the amplitude of the sound causes the noise gate to cut

 reverberation time of the room.
 As the sound falls below the threshold